romaicaachenouf-alt/Project-ANP-Group-4/README.md

 - abbas orabi hayam

 ## Project Description
-This project focuses on [insert your topic here, e.g. “developing a simple web app for nutrition tracking” or “studying the effects of fermentation on local foods”].
+This project focuses on [insert your topic here, e.g. “developing a simple web app for nutrition tracking” “studying the effects of fermentation on local foods”].
 It was created as part of a collaborative lab assignment.

 ## 1_About Diabetes: What is Diabetes?